TheIdentitySelector/thiss-js/docs/components.rst

     {
       loginInitiatorURL: #<string|callable> a URL compatible with the Shibboleth login initiator protocol - can act as both discoveryRequest and discoveryResponse
-      discoveryRequest: #<string|callable> (Optional) a URL compatible with the Shibboleth login initiator protocol - if provided, loginInitiatorURL will only act as discoveryResponse
+      discoveryRequest:  #<string|callable> a URL or callable that initiates a discovery flow
+      discoveryResponse: #<string|callable> a URL or callable that handles a discovery response
       persistenceURL: #<string> the URL of the persistence service

       entityID: #<string> (Optional) The entityID of the SP.